grant-h/ShannonBaseband/README.md

 1. Start reversing!

 If you want a quick look around, [we exported a GHIDRA project for a 2017 modem image](https://mega.nz/file/S04TWSLD#9fUma__iIz4mpvGlTRnDjCfm7hjUo9IIpirx51-CqjY).

-## Testing
-The loader and scripts have been QA'd to work with Ghidra 9.1.2 and many of the firmware images included in the `firmware/` section of this repo.

-Some known issues include the loader not being able to find certain memory patterns on 5G baseband images (due to large architectural changes).
-Please report or open a pull request for any exceptions or other errors so we can improve the tooling across firmware and Ghidra versions.

 ## Related Resources